The Weavers (play): Cultural impact

 The Weavers served as the inspiration for Käthe Kollwitz's print series of the same name (1893-1897).
 Kollwitz claimed to have attended the premiere in Berlin.
 Several of these prints were included in Upton Sinclair's history of protest literature, The Cry for Justice (1915).
 It remains one of her most well-known cycles of work.
 It was republished as a portfolio in 1931.

+The mid-20th century American folk music group The Weavers took their name from this play.